Home > Computers, Writing > WordStar – My Choice in WordProcessors

 WordStar – My Choice in WordProcessors

 I was introduced to WordStar many, many moons ago.
 I built myself a Ferguson BigBoard CP/M based computer (the system came with a board and parts.
-I had to buy my own soldering iron), bought a Hazeltine 1400 terminal and two 8 inch floppy disk drives.
+I had to buy my own soldering iron), bought a Hazeltine 1400 Hazeltine Modular One terminal and two 8 inch floppy disk drives.
 The terminal is so old, I can’t even find an image of it on the Internet.
 That computer eventually fried… don’t ask.

 Gerald Brandt - Big Board